Art State of Mind

 The richest astronomical planispheres: Carel Allard, Southern Sky, 1700, National Maritime Museum, London, England, UK.
 Pinterest.

 This planisphere was created by cartographer Carel Allard, circa 1700.
 The information contained here is an example of how science progressed in astronomy.
-At the time this piece was the most up to date version of the constellations.
+At the time this piece was the most up-to-date version of the constellations.
 The cartographer even included two new constellations, Columba and Monoceros, which he discovered and named himself.
 There is a curiosity in this planisphere though.
-On the lower left side, there is an illustration of a solar eclipse that occurred on May 12th of 1706.
+On the lower left side, there is an illustration of a solar eclipse that occurred on May 12th, 1706.
 It is a wonderful and fun detail to add to a piece such as this one.
 It also has some illustrations of Jupiter and its moons, discovered by Galileo Galilei in 1609 through a telescope.
 They are named Callisto, Ganymede, Io, and Europa.

 Recommended